psudo18/BankingSystem/README.md

 Creating the virtual environment for the project is recommended.

-Firstly install mysql database on your system.
+You need to install mysql database on your system or configure mysql server.

-Then create a database name quantum_bank.

-Then run init.py file to automatically create tables and triggers in the database.

-#### Warning

-You only need to run init.py for creation of table and triggers in database.

-If you got error message in init.py then follow the procedure manually.

-Firstly create the table users in the mysql database quantum_bank using the users.sql file from the database directory.

-Then create the table accounts in the mysql database quantum_bank using the accounts.sql file from the database directory.

-Then create the trigger in database quantum_bank using the acc_trigger.sql file from the database directory.

-### Compulsory
+### Add-ons

-Then install some python packages
+Then install some python packages.

 ## Python packages